Applications to join are now closed

-supported by Minderoo Foundation, led by OBIS, with the technical collaboration of WilderLabs.
+supported by Minderoo Foundation, led by OBIS, with the technical collaboration of Wilderlab.

 by the UN Decade of Ocean Science for Sustainable Development 2021-2030.